Glossary of Research Administration Terms for UC Berkeley

 Funding Opportunity Announcement (FOA) A publicly available document by which a federal agency makes known its intentions to award discretionary grants or cooperative agreements, usually as a result of competition for funds.
 FOAs may be known as program announcements, requests for applications, notices of funding availability, solicitations, or other names depending on the agency and type of program.

 Gift Gifts and bequests are awards given with few or no conditions specified.
 Gifts may be provided to establish an endowment or to provide direct support for existing programs.
 Frequently, gifts are used to support developing programs for which other funding is not available.
 The unique flexibility, or lack of restrictions, makes gifts attractive sources of support.
-Gifts are administered by the campus Development Office.
+Gifts are administered by University Development and Alumni Relations.
 (Also see Donation.)

 Grant A type of financial assistance awarded to an organization for the conduct of research or other program as specified in an approved proposal.
 A grant, as opposed to a cooperative agreement, is used whenever the awarding office anticipates no substantial programmatic involvement with the recipient during the performance of the activities.

 Grant/Contract Officer A sponsor’s designated individual who is officially responsible for the business management aspects of a particular grant, cooperative agreement, or contract.
 Serving as the counterpart to the business officer of the grantee/contractor organization, the grant/contract officer is responsible for all business management matters associated with the review, negotiation, award, and administration of a grant or contract and interprets the associated administration policies regulations, and provisions (For definition of scientific officer, see Program/Project Officer.).

 HHS (or DHHS) Department of Health and Human Services

 Human Subjects, Committee for the Protection of (CPHS) UC Berkeley IRB committee charged with ensuring compliance with regulations governing research with human subjects.
 (UCB)